SeanKilleen/seankilleen.github.io/about/index.md

 This Site Runs On:
 ======================

-* Dunkin' (in all seriousness, there is probably some considerable caffeine to blame for this).
+* Dunkin (in all seriousness, there is probably some considerable caffeine to blame for this).
 * The [Jekyll][jekyll link] markdown blogging platform (which is run on [Ruby][ruby link]
 	* The [jekyll-sitemap][jekyll-sitemap link] gem
     * The [octopress][octopress link] gem